About CLEP Exams with Remote Proctoring

-Additional accommodations are available for testing in test centers.
+All additional accommodations are available for testing only in test centers.

 We recommend submitting your accommodations request two months in advance of when you're planning to test.
-If College Board has not yet approved your accommodations, you won't be able to complete your exam registration with remote proctoring.
-Once approved, you can log back in to the CLEP My Account Registration Portal to finish where you left off.
+You won't be able to complete your exam registration with remote proctoring until College Board approves your accommodations.
+Students receive notice of all decisions via postal mail.